 As housing moves up the benches, into the canyons, and further west into the valley, large amounts of rain are driven by high winds and moisture gets pushed behind exterior housing finishes.
 Stucco systems, brick, and siding exteriors have experienced unprecedented failure.
 “One coat” stucco systems like those now commonly found in Utah, can actually hold moisture, and combined with poor workmanship can experience catastrophic failure.

-When compared to brick or exterior siding, a stucco system requires the same care and attention to quality & workmanship to seal out the elements, specifically at window connections, and roof-to-wall connections.
+When compared to brick or exterior siding, a stucco system requires the same care and attention to quality and workmanship to seal out the elements, specifically at window connections, and roof-to-wall connections.
 With a “one coat” stucco system however, saturation and system failure through the field (i.e. open areas without architectural penetrations) can occur and serious problems are often well hidden.

 The concept behind a stucco system is minimal saturation, and rapid dry out and drainage times.
 In thicker three coat systems water enters the system quicker, however, it also drains with gravity out the bottom of the system, drying it out quicker between storms.